uAreHere/CSC-226/readME.md

 #Welcome to my CSC 226 Repository.
-See Branches for Assignments
+Please ee Branches for Assignments